-This SALTO mission reviewed the status of plant activities for the long term operation (LTO) assessment of the plant.
-The IAEA review team consisted of two IAEA staff members, six external experts and four observers covering all areas of the standard scope of a SALTO mission.
+The SALTO mission reviewed the status of plant activities for the long term operation (LTO) assessment of the plant against IAEA Safety Standards and international best practices.
+The IAEA review team consisted of two IAEA staff members (Team Leader and Deputy Team Leader), six external experts and four observers covering all areas of the standard scope of a SALTO mission.

 The IAEA team reviewed the completed, in-progress and planned plant activities related to LTO, including activities involving ageing management (AM) of systems, structures and components (SSCs) important for safety and revalidation of time-limited ageing analyses (TLAAs).

-Through the review of available documents, presentations and discussions with counterparts and other members of the plant staff, the IAEA team concluded that the plant has made significant progress in the field of ageing management and preparation for safe long-term operation.
+Through the review of available documents, presentations and discussions with counterparts and other members of the plant staff, the IAEA team observed that the plant has made significant progress in the field of ageing management and preparation for safe LTO.
 The LTO project addresses most of the topics as recommended by IAEA.
 Many activities are completely implemented and others are in progress.

 The team found the plant staff to be professional, open and very receptive to suggestions for improvement.
 Walk-downs showed that the plant is in good condition.
-The IAEA team concluded that plant management is committed to improving plant preparedness for LTO.
-In addition, the team noted the following good practices and performances in the following areas:
+The IAEA team observed that plant management is committed to improving plant preparedness for LTO.
+In addition, the team noted good practices and performances in the following areas:

-- Organizational structure to support preparation for safe LTO; - Comprehensive implementation of leak rate testing of containment isolation valves; - Revalidation of time limited ageing analyses for mechanical components.
+- Organizational structure to support preparation for safe LTO; - Comprehensive implementation of leak rate testing of containment isolation valves; and - Revalidation of time limited ageing analyses for mechanical components.

 The team recognised that the plant approach to and preparatory work for safe LTO generally follows the IAEA Safety Standards and international good practices.
 However, the team identified several areas for further improvement.
 Fifteen issues were raised: